alien4cloud/csar-public-library/org/ystia/topologies/elk/broker/README.rst

 ****

 **Note**
-  The kafka version compatible with Logstsh version |elasticstack.version| is the version 0.10.
+  The kafka version compatible with Logstsh version is the version 0.10.

 ****